dmbarbour/Sirea/README.md

 The Reactive Demand Programming (RDP) view divides the world into three kinds of things: **resources**, **behaviors**, and **signals**.

-* **Resources** might broadly be classed into sensors, actuators, and state.
+* **Resources** might broadly be classed into sensors, actuators, state, and services.
 Specific examples include keyboard, mouse, joystick, webcam, microphone, monitor, speaker, filesystem, databases, network, printers.
 By nature, resources are external to RDP, but may be accessed by RDP behaviors.
 Resources cannot be created in RDP: there is no equivalent to OOP `new`.
 However, resources may be dynamically discovered at runtime, and clever manipulations of stateful resources (such as a filesystem) can model creation in terms of discovery (e.g. by computing a unique filename).

 * **Behaviors** describe computation-rich data plumbing between resources.
 Some behaviors will represent access to a resource, providing a capability to observe or influence it.
 But the majority of behaviors in an RDP application are often simple data plumbing and pure transforms (cf. Sirea.Behavior).
 RDP behaviors cannot accumulate state; all state is kept in external resources.
 A simple, linear behavior might gain a joystick signal from GLFW, transform that signal into controls for a robotic arm, `bcross` over to a partition representing the robot resource, then push the signal to the robotic arm. (`getJoyData >>> bfmap joyToRobotArmCtrl >>> bcross >>> controlArm`).
 RDP can express many independently concurrent behaviors, e.g. using `|*|`.
 Behaviors can be dynamic, i.e. there is a behavior to evaluate behaviors (`beval`).